samunaai/AnimeGANplus/README.md

-# 🚀 AnimeGANplus :movie_camera:
+# 🚀 AnimeGANplus
-This repository contains our work on AnimeGANplus.
+This repository contains our work on movie to cartoon translation with AnimeGANplus. :movie_camera:

 Please note that you may setup the required dependencies for running the Jupyter notebooks using `conda env create -f environment.yml`.